 - Data analytics enables businesses to gain valuable business insights that help in decision-making, risk management, product development, and more.

-- The technology helps financial businesses revisit past performances, optimize ongoing tasks, processes and get some vision of the future.
+- The technology helps financial businesses revisit past performances, optimize ongoing tasks, and processes and get some vision of the future.

-Researches have shown that 71% of banking and financial firms that use information and finance data analytics have an advantage against their competitors.
+Research has shown that 71% of banking and financial firms that use the information and financial data analytics have an advantage against their competitors.
 So, let’s take a closer look at big data use cases in financial services.

 Providing a high-quality user experience is a key to success in a competitive marketplace.
 There is a demand to understand who your clients are and sometimes predict their needs.
 Thus, financial institutions are switching their business models from business-centric to customer-centric.
-Since more people use smartphones, especially to satisfy their financial needs, institutions like banks or insurance companies use big data to study thousands of their customer’s personal information from such sources like mobile banking history, social media, etc. For instance, AI-driven platform Slidetrade has been able to apply big data solutions to develop analytics platforms that predict clients’ payment behaviors.
+Since more people use smartphones, especially to satisfy their financial needs, institutions like banks or insurance companies use big data to study thousands of their customer’s personal information from such sources as mobile banking history, social media, etc. For instance, the AI-driven platform Slidetrade has been able to apply big data solutions to develop analytics platforms that predict clients’ payment behaviors.

-Effective implementation of Robotic process automation (RPA) to financial services can result in better efficiency, fewer errors, and higher workforce productivity.
-According to the report, the finance digital workforce is growing: 50% of controllers are in the process or have already implemented robotic process automation, the number is predicted to increase to 88% over the next two years.
+Effective implementation of Robotic process automation (RPA) in financial services can result in better efficiency, fewer errors, and higher workforce productivity.
+According to the report, the finance digital workforce is growing: 50% of controllers are in the process or have already implemented robotic process automation, and the number is predicted to increase to 88% over the next two years.
 Juniper states that the revenue from Robotic Process Automation in Fintech is expected to grow by $1 Billion by 2023.